SolidWallOfCode/txn_box/doc/examples.en.rst

 Static File Serving
 ===================

 |TxB| enables serving defined content.
-This can be done with the :drtv:`proxy-rsp-body` directive
+This can be done with the :drtv:`upstream-rsp-body` directive
-to replace the existing content with other content.
+to replace content from the upstream with configuration specified content.
 This is enhanced with "text blocks" which allow obtaining content from external files.

 Goal
    Provide a default `security.txt file <https://securitytxt.org>`__ if an upstream doesn't provide